WickedElm/niddff/README.md

         docker run --rm -it -v `pwd`:/niddff niddff:0.1 ./scripts/create_dataset_template <dataset name>
         - This command creates an empty directory structure with template files in ./datasets/<dataset name>
+        - NOTE:  This will recursively remove the ./datasets/<dataset name> directory if it exists.

 2. Fill out YAML configuration file.